Equipment

 High-resolution DSLRs such as Sony Alpha 7R deliver high-resolution images for dataset generation and detailed 3D reconstruction.

-HIGH PERFORMING COMPUTING INFRASTRUCTURE
+HIGH PERFORMING COMPUTING

-HIGH PERFORMING COMPUTING INFRASTRUCTURE
+HIGH PERFORMING COMPUTING

 DGX A100 P3687 System